HackathonHackers/code-of-conduct/README.md

 * [Rodney Folz](https://www.facebook.com/folz)
 * [Hallie Lomax](https://www.facebook.com/Wolfrun1)

-Each subgroup is run by an indenpedent team of moderators.
+Each HH subgroup is run by an independent team of moderators.
 If your question concerns an HH subgroup, please reach out to one of the subgroup's moderators first.

 ## License & Attribution